 Optical Proximity Correction (OPC)

-Optical Proximity Correction (OPC) is a technique used in the semiconductor industry to improve the accuracy of pattern transfer during lithography.
-I’ve found that OPC helps address optical proximity effects, which become more noticeable as chip features get smaller and closer together.
+I want to share how Optical Proximity Correction (OPC) plays a crucial role in improving the accuracy of pattern transfer during lithography.
+I’ve noticed that OPC effectively addresses optical proximity effects, which become more significant as chip features shrink and are placed closer together.

-You might know that as we push for higher integration densities in VLSI chips, the physical limits of light diffraction start to affect the patterns we can print.
-This can lead to distorted patterns and lower yields.
-To counteract these issues, OPC adjusts the photomask patterns to ensure that the final patterns on the wafer are accurate.
+You might already know that as we aim for higher integration densities in VLSI chips, the physical limits of light diffraction can start to distort the patterns we try to print.
+This can result in inaccuracies and lower yields.
+To solve these challenges, we use OPC to adjust the photomask patterns, ensuring that the final patterns on the wafer match the intended design.

 How OPC Works